(this is me!)

 I've written a few technical papers:

-I've translated Saburô Uchiyama's Sur le Nombre des Valeurs Distinctes d'un Polynôme à Coefficients dans un Corps Fini.
+I've translated (with help from Google Translate) Saburô Uchiyama's Sur le Nombre des Valeurs Distinctes d'un Polynôme à Coefficients dans un Corps Fini.
 My translation is The Number of Distinct Values of a Polynomial with Coefficients in a Finite Field

 I've developed a few write ups for various classes that I've taught / TAed: